taylor-w/277-in-class-rwd/README.md

 Testing with [Jest](https://jestjs.io/docs/en/getting-started) is also included along with appropriate extensions.

+There is a 'client' directory 📁 and a 'server' directory 📁.
+These represent the breadth of what it means to work as a 'full-stack' developer.
+Just think of these as 2 separate projects, for the time being.

 ## Get Started

 **First and foremost,** make sure that your local machine is set up with all of the 'dev environment tooling' as per [this guide...](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)